OfficeDev/TrainingContent/Teams/2019-01 Bots, Messaging Extensions and Cards/Lab.md

     }
     ```

-1. Add the following statements to the top of the **EventHelpers.cs** file.
+1. Add the following statements to the top of the **MessageHelpers.cs** file.

     ```cs
     using Microsoft.Bot.Connector;